ManjilItani/Credit-Card-Validator/README.md

 # Credit-Card-Validator
-Both program has same function one is writen on C while other in Python.
+Both program is used to validate credit card number, writen on C while other in Python.
 The program asks users for their credit card number and promts them if it is valid or not if yes it will tell them the card type.